STUDY

 • She watches movies on holidays.

-See the following examples, where the red word is an adverb, whereas the blue word is an adjective.
+The following examples illustrate adverbs modifying adjectives, where the red word is an adverb, whereas the blue word is an adjective.

 • They were joyously happy.